 International students must submit their TOEFL or equivalent (IELTS and MELAB) language test scores as part of the application process, unless they are citizens of a country where English is an official language, have spent at least one academic year as a full-time student at a college or university in a country where English is an official language, earned a prior bachelor’s degree, master’s degree or doctoral degree at an accredited university in the United States or have official proof of successfully completing the UF English Language Institute’s program before applying.
 For further requirements and information relevant to international students, please consult the UF Graduate School admission website for international applicants.

 What major fields of study does the history department offer?

-The history department currently offers major fields in the following areas: African History, European History (divided into Late Antique/Medieval, Medieval/Early Modern, and Modern Europe), U.S. History, and a new Dual Major that may combine these areas with certain minor fields.
+The history department currently offers major fields in the following areas: African History, European History (divided into Late Antique/Medieval, Medieval/Early Modern, and Modern Europe), Latin American & Caribbean History, U.S. History, and a new Dual Major that may combine these areas with certain minor fields.
 Please consult the Fields section of our Program Description for detailed program requirements.
 You may also wish to consult the Faculty Specializations and Subfields page for possible areas of concentration within major fields.

 Can I apply my MA credits at another institution to the history PhD program at UF?